jd28/pynwn-tools/2dilate/README.md

 #### Description:
 2dilate is a new (and slightly different) 2da merger.
 It adds a new file type: 2dx (specification below).
-To simplify and easy the 2da merging process.
+To simplify and ease the 2da merging process.

 #### Goals: